Run a highly-available deployment

 - Deploy with MongoDB — replica-set setup, sizing, and backups

-- Run behind a reverse proxy — fronting the web and gRPC endpoints
+- Run behind a reverse proxy — fronting the web UI, API, and collector control channels on one port

 - Configuration reference — the